dacbd/blog/content/posts/zero-to-prod-gke/index.md

               port: 3000

 ```
-I've included GKE Autopilot's version of Spot instances, which can give you a pretty solid discounts.
+I've included GKE Autopilot's version of Spot instances, which can give you a pretty solid discount.
 The simplest form of usage is with the `nodeSelector` like I have here, but you can get some more control with their `affinity` rules.
-You will want to make sure you have something to setup to handle when when these Spot instances aren't available though.
+You will want to make sure you have something to set up to handle when these Spot instances aren't available though.

 - https://cloud.google.com/kubernetes-engine/docs/how-to/autopilot-spot-pods
 - https://cloud.google.com/kubernetes-engine/pricing#autopilot_mode